SweeWarman/ML/README.md

-# NEURAL NETWORK TUTORIAL
+# NEURAL NETWORK

-This is a simple exercise in implementing a neural network - a work still in progress
+- This is a simple exercise in implementing a neural network.
+- The implementation is not optimized for speed.